-Doctoral students are encouraged to enroll full time whenever possible.
-The range of experiences and opportunities to participate in research and teaching are far greater for full time students.
-Students are eligible to apply for graduate stipends during years of full time enrollment.
-Doctoral students are eligible for up to 3 years of departmental funding.
+Doctoral students are encouraged to enroll full-time whenever possible.
+The range of experiences and opportunities to participate in research and teaching are far greater for full-time students.
+Students are eligible to apply for graduate stipends during years of full-time enrollment.
+Doctoral students are eligible for 4 years of departmental funding.
 Generally, these stipends are assistantships that require work within the department.
 These assignments may be for teaching or research assistants, or for other responsibilities that will provide appropriate experiences to prepare the students for a university position.
 Stipends also may be available through grants, or through other sources within and outside of the university.
 LSU funding opportunities are posted on the university website.

 The Program of Study Procedure